Slackadays/Clipboard/README.md

 - **zero-config**.
 Clipboard infers everything out of the box.
 - **zero-effort**.
 Clipboard is carefully designed to be friendly to newbies and power users alike.
 - **zero-dependency**.
 Clipboard works on any Windows, Linux, macOS, FreeBSD, OpenBSD, or OpenIndiana system, or anything that supports C++20, all with ZERO dependencies.
+- **zero-legacy**.
+Clipboard carries no legacy baggage from the software of yore.
 - **universal**.
 Clipboard supports English, Spanish, Portuguese, and Turkish locales.
-- **pretty**.
-Clipboard has colorful text baked in everywhere.** 🌈 Say adiós to boring black & white!
 - **a time-saver**.
 Clipboard frees you from ugly, temporary directories and memorizing file locations!

-**Disable colors with the NO_COLOR environment variable.

 # How To Use